LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

     This step verifies that the specification meets all LivePerson requirements.
 For example, if you've omitted a mandatory field, you'll see an error.
 If you've included a field that's not supported, you'll see a warning.

     This step also populates a third, read-only panel that illustrates the output when the sample input JSON is transformed using the specification.
 Behind the scenes, the output is JSON too.
 However, it's presented in a friendlier, record format, so it's faster and easier to evaluate whether the specification is working as you expect.

-7. If the transformation isn't working as you expect, adjust the specification and repeat this process.